 Temperature also affects the speed of the plant’s growth.
-In the case of cannabis, the plant tends to favor a slightly lower temperature during the nighttime.
-Consistently maintaining the coolness helps to make it grow faster.
-On the contrary, exposing it often to warmer temperatures at night might cause stunting or slowing of its upward growth.
+In the case of cannabis, the plant tends to favor a lower temperature during the nighttime.
+Maintaining the coolness very often helps to make it grow faster.
+But, exposing it often to warmer temperatures at night might cause stunting.
+It may also cause slowing its upward growth.

 How to cool down the temperature in the grow room?

-Now that we already know the baseline figures for the most conducive room temperatures and its probable adverse effects on the different aspects of the plant’s growth, let us then get into the various ways we can effectively cool down the temperature inside the grow room.
+Now, we already know the baseline figures for the most conducive room temperatures.
+Also, its probable adverse effects on the different aspects of the plant’s growth.
+Let us then get into the various ways we can effectively cool down the temperature inside the grow room.

 - Air Circulation

-Keeping the room with proper airflow is one essential factor to consider especially during the construction of the grow room or tent.
-The sizes and quantity of the fans to be installed must be relative to the size of the space in order to ensure it is sufficient enough to cover the entire area.
-Remember though to aim the blowing of the fans indirectly, like towards the wall or in constant rotation, so as to not enforce too much breeze against the plants.
+Keeping the room with proper airflow is one essential factor to consider.
+It’s important especially during the construction of the grow room or tent.
+The sizes and quantity of the fans to be installed must be relative to the size of the space.
+This is to ensure it is enough to cover the entire area.
+Remember though to aim the blowing of the fans indirectly.
+Place them towards the wall or in rotation, to not enforce too much breeze against the plants.

 - Exhaust System

 There are two important functions of the exhaust system in your space.
-First, it facilitates drawing the warm air out of the room and second, it helps to promote better air circulation.
-Both are equally essential in thermoregulation and in promoting a conducive environment for optimal plant growth.
+First, it facilitates drawing the warm air out of the room.
+Second, it helps to promote better air circulation.
+Both are essential in thermoregulation and in promoting a conducive environment.
+Thus, to ensure having an optimal plant growth.